forta-network/docs/docs/sla.md

 )
 ```

-SLA is calculated per minute.
-Nodes are rewarded for each minute they reliably meet the requirements of the network.
+SLA is calculated per hour.
+Nodes are rewarded for each hour they reliably meet the requirements of the network.

 ### Resource Score